oss-slu/rerum-playground/docs/about.md

 **div class = "spacer"**
-- A dedicated empty div element intended to provide necessary vertical spacing at the bottom of the page, ensuring content does not overlap the fixed-position page footer. footer.
-However in the about.html documentation, someone commented it is not the correct way.
+- A dedicated empty div element intended to provide necessary vertical spacing at the bottom of the page, ensuring content does not overlap the fixed-position page footer.

 ### IDs